-Mountainside Veterinary Hospital (MVH) opposes feline declawing as an elective procedure and supports non-surgical alternatives.
+Mountainside Veterinary Hospital (MVH) also opposes feline declawing as an elective procedure and supports non-surgical alternatives.
 This statement does not apply to claw removal when medically necessary to treat conditions such as tumors, chronic infections, etc. When deemed medically necessary, the procedure must follow current best practices for amputation, including use of the surgical laser, multimodal pain control before, during, and for an appropriate length of time after the surgery.

 To allow ample time for all patients and scheduled surgical procedures, we operate primarily by appointment.
 Emergency cases shall always receive top priority, which is why occasional appointment delay is inevitable.
 Please realize that we make a sincere attempt to see each client on time.